 kubectl apply -f apps/database.yaml

-2. No hierarchy: All applications are peers, no logical grouping
+2. No hierarchy: every Application is a peer, with no logical grouping

 The Solution: App-of-Apps